ucg8j/blog/_drafts/sicp.md

 # Recursion
 TODO: check if link works
 See [Grokking Algorithms Summary for a basic intro to Recursion](./grokking-algorithms/#3.-recursion).
 Composing Programs has [a beautifully simple demonstration of simple recursion](composingprograms.com/pages/17-recursive-functions.html#printing-in-recursive-functions) using `print`.
+CS61a has a nice guide on [how to define a recursive function](https://inst.eecs.berkeley.edu/~cs61a/su21/disc/disc03/#recursion) in three steps.

 ## Mutual Recursion
 >When a recursive procedure is divided among two functions that call each other, the functions are said to be mutually recursive